Fast draw: In the military

-Fast draw and quick draw can also be seen in real-life combat situations.
-It is an important skill that is still being taught and crafted in the military and the police.
-Draw speed is essential in a deadly force situation and soldiers are trained to be able to draw their sidearm and fire with speed and accuracy.
+Both the tales from Old West gunfights, and the quick draw sports derived from them, have influenced pistol drills and techniques in the American military and law enforcement.
+Draw speed is essential in a deadly force situation and soldiers and police are trained to be able to draw their sidearm and fire with speed and accuracy.
+That being said, practical use of the quick draw diverged from simply focusing on speed, balancing it with precision, stressing threat assessment, and judgment as well.

 Accidents

 In June 2011, a soldier named Sgt.
 Brent McBride played a game of quick draw with his fellow soldier and roommate, Sgt.
 Matthew Gallagher.
 The incident happened in their small trailer-like room in Al Kut, Iraq.
 During the game, McBride drew his pistol and shot Gallagher in the head at close range.
-McBride pleaded guilty at Fort Hood, Texas, court martial in March 2012 to involuntary manslaughter.
+McBride pleaded guilty to involuntary manslaughter at a Fort Hood, Texas, court martial in March 2012.